fatso83/fatso83/README.md

 My strong suit is tool building and a constant curiousness and thirst for how things (do not) work.
 I have had a tendency to invest quite a bit of energy and time into making POCs of things I _think should exist_.
 Often exotic stuff that no one has actually asked for (like mocking frameworks for unit testing VimScript :neckbeard:).

-My weak spot is a tendency to [blurt out critique](https://dev.to/kopseng/comment/1blbi) before thinking long enough on how to make it palatable.
+My weak spot is a tendency to [blurt out critique](https://dev.to/kopseng/comment/1blbi) before thinking long enough on how to make it palatable or if it should be said at all.
 I am working on it.

 🌍 Find me on the web: